-Our exposure to market risk for changes in interest rates relates primarily to our cash, cash equivalents and restricted cash as we do not have any short-term investments or outstanding debt as of July 31, 2012 and 2011.
-Our cash and cash equivalents and restricted cash as of July 31, 2012 and 2011 were \$209.4 million and \$65.7 million, respectively, and consisted primarily of cash, money market funds and certificates of deposit with maturities of up to two years from the date of purchase.
+Our exposure to market risk for changes in interest rates relates primarily to our cash, cash equivalents, short-term and long-term investments as of July 31, 2013 and cash, cash equivalents and restricted cash as of July 31, 2012.
+Our cash and cash equivalents, restricted cash and investments as of July 31 and 2012 were \$207.9 million and \$209.4 million, respectively, and consisted primarily of cash, corporate bonds, agency debt securities, commercial paper, money market funds, and municipal debt securities with maturities of up to two years from the date of purchase as of July 31, 2012.
 Our primary exposure to market risk is interest income sensitivity, which is affected by changes in the general level of the interest rates in the United States.
 However, because of the short-term nature of our interest-bearing securities, a ten percent change in market interest rates would not be expected to have a material impact on our consolidated financial condition or results of operations.